 Vitamin B12 is an essential cofactor in DNA synthesis, which is obtained only from the diet or by supplementation.
 Dietary sources include animal and dairy products such as meat, poultry, milk, and eggs.
 Deficiency produces neurologic disorders and a megaloblastic anemia.

 Causes include decreased dietary intake (e.g., chronic malnutrition, alcohol abuse, strict vegan diets), diminished breakdown of dietary vitamin B12 (due to pernicious anemia, previous gastric or intestinal surgery, atrophic gastritis), or malabsorption (gastric malabsorption, Crohn disease, celiac disease, bacterial overgrowth).
-A systematic review of the literature concluded that there is no clear evidence linking anemia to subnormal B12 levels in the geriatric population.
+One systematic review concluded that there is no clear evidence linking anemia to subnormal B12 levels in the geriatric population.

 Folate is an essential cofactor in DNA synthesis, which is obtained only from the diet or by supplementation.
 Dietary sources include green leafy vegetables, citrus fruits, and animal products.
 Deficiency produces a range of signs, including a swollen, red, painful tongue; angular stomatitis; patchy hyperpigmentation of the skin and mucous membranes; a persistent mild pyrexia (in the absence of infection); and a megaloblastic anemia.